voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 I followed the [manual installation instructions](https://github.com/vuejs/vue-devtools/#manual-installation) and I was able to get a development version of the extension up and running on my browser.

-By following those instructions I learned that we should start by looking into the `shell-chrome` directory, as starting point of this journey.
+By following those instructions I learned that we should start by looking into the `shell-chrome` directory, as the starting point of this journey.
 Here we find the `manifest.json` file, which contains all the metadata related to the browser extension.

 ### Manifest file